Skip to content

 docker push <username>/<image_name>

-# Search Hub for an image
+# Search Docker Hub for an image

 docker search <image_name>

-# Pull an image from a Docker Hub
+# Pull an image from Docker Hub

 docker pull <image_name>

-Docker network
+Docker Network

 docker network create -d bridge network1